 If you’re confused about this issue, it’s not your fault.
 If you’re a regular rider, you may have noticed that the policy has shifted multiple times throughout Uber’s short lifespan.

-Tipping on Uber is not something passengers (especially long-time users) are conditioned to do so it’s natural for confusion.
+Tipping on Uber is not something passengers (especially long-time users) are conditioned to do so the confusion is natural.
 For a while riders felt Uber waged a war on tips so everyone is wondering why they should tip their Uber driver at all.

 But in a recent move to win back driver morale, tipping with Uber has now been made seamless in an update that built a tipping option right back into the rider app.